memburg/erebus/readme.md

 ## Vision LLMs test

-This is a simple test, which is not expected to return anything significant; this is clearly not a human based test, therefore the results should not mean a human might not be able to recognize an ciphered image (specifically female.png).
+A minimal, model-only evaluation was conducted using female.png, with no expectation of significant findings.
+Because this is not a human-subjects assessment, the outcomes should not be interpreted as evidence that humans cannot recognize a ciphered (encrypted) image.

+The prompt below was provided to multiple LLMs:

 ```
 You are an expert visual analyst.